An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Introduction

-Our primary contributions are as follows: \begin{enumerate} \item \textbf{Wearable-specific multi-agent pipeline.} We introduce CoDaS, a multi-agent system designed to support biomarker discovery via wearables.
-Its six-phase pipeline, spanning data profiling, hypothesis generation, parallel statistical and machine learning exploration, adversarial validation, deep literature research, and automated scientific reporting forms an iterative loop that mirrors the human biomarker discovery lifecycle.
+Our primary contributions are as follows: \begin{enumerate} \item \textbf{Wearable-specific multi-agent pipeline.} We introduce CoDaS, a multi-agent system designed to support biomarker discovery from wearable sensor data.
+Its six-phase pipeline, spanning data profiling, hypothesis generation, parallel statistical and machine learning exploration, adversarial validation, deep literature research, and structured report generation forms an iterative loop that mirrors the human biomarker discovery lifecycle.